tutikka/DroidPlay/README.md

 Instructions
 ------------

+1. Scan the QR code at the top of the page to download the latest APK file and install it, or
-1. Download the latest APK file (under /apk) and install on your device (make sure you can install from unknown sources), or
+2. Download the latest APK file (under /apk) and install on your device (make sure you can install from unknown sources), or
-2. Clone the repository and build the APK file yourself
+3. Clone the repository and build the APK file yourself
-3. Start the app and wait for services to be discovered
+4. Start the app and wait for services to be discovered
-4. Select the service to use from the Connect item in the action bar (icon will be green for resolved services)
+5. Select the service to use from the Connect item in the action bar (icon will be green for resolved services)
-5. Select the folder (for your images) from the Folders item in the action bar
+6. Select the folder (for your images) from the Folders item in the action bar
-6. Tap on an image thumbnail to beam it to your AirPlay service
+7. Tap on an image thumbnail to beam it to your AirPlay service

 Credits
 -------